padmeshnaik/dataviz-project-repository/README.md

 ## Graphs

-The below diagram shows a scatter plot graph and the relationship between humidity and temperature.
+The subsequent scatter plot delineates the relationship between humidity and temperature, a crucial aspect in fire behavior analysis.

 ![image](graph1.png)

-The below diagram shows a scatter plot graph and the relationship between Area and Months.
+Another graph showcases the relationship between the area affected by fires and the month of occurrence, highlighting potential seasonal trends

 ![image](graph2.png)

 ## Open Questions

-I'm uncertain about the best method to accurately integrate the Fire Weather Index components into the interactive visualizations.
-Specifically, how to effectively represent the varying scales of the FWI components (FFMC, DMC, DC, ISI, BUI, and FWI) in a manner that is both informative and accessible to users who may not have a background in meteorology or fire science.
+Integrating FWI components into the visualization remains a complex task.
+I aim to present these various components—differing in scale and relevance—intuitively, ensuring the information is digestible for users regardless of their background in fire science or meteorology.

 ## Milestones